Our Community Promise

 - 450 virtual work experience placements agreed via Springpod and 172 on-site placements

-- Two widening participation coordinators have been recruited to engage with schools, colleges and other education institutions to widen access to careers and job opportunities in health and care - https://
+- 3 widening participation coordinators engaging with schools, colleges and other education institutions to widen access to careers and job opportunities in health and care

 youtu.be/ cqntBUCPxp4 - Links with looked-after children leads at both local authorities